GRaynaud/ModalPINN_Python_code/README.md

     tensorflow_gpu==1.14.1
     matplotlib==3.1.1

-For a more detailed list of python libraries, see requirements.txt.
+For a more detailed list of python libraries, see *requirements.txt*.
 You can also set up an environment with

     virtualenv --no-download ~/ENV
     source ~/ENV/bin/activate